DalKirk/-FastAPI-Video-Chat-App/GITHUB_SETUP.md

 1. **Go to GitHub.com** and login
 2. **Click "New Repository"** (green button)
 3. **Repository Name:** `FastAPI-Video-Chat-App`
-4. **Description:** `Complete real-time video chat application with FastAPI, WebSocket, and Mux integration`
+4. **Description:** `Complete real-time video chat application with FastAPI, WebSocket, and Bunny.net Stream integration`
 5. **Make it Public** (recommended for showcasing)
 6. **Don't initialize** (since we have existing code)
 7. **Click "Create Repository"**